frederic-perez/AmE-dictionary/data/dictionary.md

 __referenda__
 __referral__
 __reffing__
-__refractory__ _adj_ :three::hammer: _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
+__refractory__ _adj_ :four::hammer: _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._
 __refrain<sup>1</sup>__ _n_ :five::hammer::astonished:
 __refrain<sup>2</sup>__ _v_ :two::hammer: _Refraining from email was definitely a challenge._
 __refugium__ _n_ :two::hammer: